Mai1902/SeniorThesis_MaiNguyen/thesis.md

 - Step 3: Return missing keyphrase by excluding matched keyphrase.

 Nevertheless, an optimal approach for job position match procedure for other job outside of tech has yet been discovered by this paper in the mean time.
+Additionally, this feature can only be integrated if a complete set of skills keyword in the field is available to extract from.

-### Build the tool on other web interface
+### Build the tool on other web interface and improve UI/UX

-As streamlit is quite slow when processing keyphrase matching procedure, the expand of dataset later on or any attemp to add more feature to Lander may slow this tool down even more, which will excarcebate user experience.
-Thus, it is important to migrate Lander to other web interface framework such as Dash, which is quite similar to Streamlit but not entirely open-source, or Flask, which is open-source but much more complicated to build compare to Streamlit.
+Considering that streamlit is quite inefficient during the keyphrase matching procedure, the expansion of datasets in the future or any attempt to add more features to Lander could lag this tool even further, destroying the user experience.
+Thus, it is essential to migrate Lander to an alternative web interface framework, such as Dash, which is quite similar to Streamlit but not wholly open-source, or Flask, which is open-source but considerably more difficult to build than Streamlit.

+Moreover, the UI/UX of the streamlit website is currently only at a functional level, not a comfortable level.
+Increasing page performance to produce a higher conversion rate was one of the most important improvements that needed to be made immediately.
+To achieve this, the internal algorithm used to calculate position match and keyword recommendation should be analyzed and improved, possibly by discovering a faster phrase-matching methodology.
+Another enhancement is the visual representation of resume matching.
+It would be beneficial if a user's resume and a matched job description could be displayed side by side with matched keywords highlighted.
+This will be beneficial to user when they want to edit their resume accordingly.

 ### Examine the tool by interview rate